Astrophotography © Brian A. Morganti

 The final project was to finish off the interior of the observatory then attach the mount and telescopes to the Le Sueur Aurora Astro Pier.
 My wife painted the interior walls with Behr Ultra flat matte paint appropriately named "Observatory Blue"!
 The roof underside need not be painted since it is not visible while in the open position.
 Next came the electrical wiring which includes several GFI outlets and two CFL light fixtures, one in Red (visible in the left image above) and on the opposite wall was added a dimmable white CFL fixture.
 The sub-floor was then overlaid with 3/8" rubber interlocking tiles from rubberflooringinc.com and light blocking black window shades were added.
 Lastly a couple of storage cabinets with work tops were added.
 The finished interior measures just shy of 12' x 12' and offers plenty of room to view thru the scope in ANY position without bumping into the walls or cabinets.
 An Astro-Physics AP900GTO German Equatorial Mount tops off the Astro Pier and to that is mounted a TeleVue 4" APO refractor (NP101is) and a piggy-backed TeleVue TV60is that doubles as a guide scope.
 For now my primary interest is in wide-field imaging.

 Many different types of building materials were used to create the observatory including interlocking tiles, concrete, wood, cinder blocks, and metal.
-Stacked stone panels were not used as this type of undertaking would have expanded the project timeline.
+Also shown is the electric conduit and cable that will supply electricity to the 110V - 15amp GFI receptacles on the metal pier.